Warren Buffett believes that, over a ten-year period (or longer), the S&P 500 Index will perform better than most professional actively traded funds.

 I suppose there might be some people still who haven’t heard of Warren Buffett.
 If you fall into that camp, here’s a short bit of background.

-Wikipedia does a good job with their concise description, so let’s just look at what they say about Warren Buffett:
+Wikipedia does a good job with its concise description, so let’s just look at what they say about Warren Buffett:

 “an American business magnate, investor, and philanthropist.
 He is considered by some to be one of the most successful investors in the world, and as of March 2017 is the second wealthiest person in the United States, and the fourth wealthiest in the world”